cvar-upm/cvg_ardrone2_ibvs/README.md

 ```

     6. Note that the commands explained in the move mode act differently when the controller is started.
 They change the controller references in a logical way (you can check it looking at the HUD window without flying and starting the controller).
 There are some contradictions yet in this options (like move forward would actually make the drone move further away from the target) and bugs (some events trigger a change of controller references back to default values).
-    7. The logs are saved in ${repository}/launch_dir/logs/date/time/${log_files}
+    7. The logs are saved in ${IBVS_STACK}/logs/drone_logger

-I recommend experimenting with the AR Drone and the tracker separately before running the controller.
+We recommend experimenting with the AR Drone and the tracker separately before running the controller.
 Usually you can recover control of the drone at any moment by stopping the controller ('i') and entering hovering mode ('h').

 ## License